 Outside visits are also very popular and in the last few years members have been to Wisley, Kew Gardens, Wakehurst Place, Nymans, Hever Castle, Somerleyton Hall and Copped Hall.
 Last June the choice was Capel Manor Gardens which is also home to the RHS trial grounds; members were able to draw on the many individual show gardens for ideas.
 As a follow-up to his earlier talk, Mark Cable took several memberson two guided walks from Dedham to Flatford, via East Bergholt, to see many of the scenes painted by John Constable.

 Non-members are welcome to join in all the Society’s activities; however there is a £2 entry fee (which includes refreshments) for the Speakers’ Evenings; there is also a ‘gardening magazine swap’.
-Check out the Parish Council list of events for details of meetings in 2017.

 The current officers of the society are: Chairman - Colin Biggins, Hon.
 Secretary - Elizabeth Ellis and Hon.
 Treasurer - Betty Cox.